bkesterbyld/caring-amaranth/src/pages/index.md

   - type: cta_section
     title: ''
     content: >
-      Jetpath helps tech founders blaze a killer path with advisory services and starter capital.
-We work with product-obsessed companies that can achieve amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
+      We help tech founders blaze a killer path with advisory services and starter capital.
+We focus on product-obsessed companies with a real technology moat that have the potential to achieve an amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
     actions: []
     actions_position: bottom
     align: center